 When a product is discarded, there are different routes it can take.
 Circular routes – donating clothes to charity, recycling or upcycling into a new product or material or biodegrading back into the earth – are still not a reality.
 The EPA estimated that the recycling rate for textiles in clothing and footwear was 15.6 percent.

-The other route – incineration, or getting buried in a landfill – account for the remaining 84.4 percent.
+The other route – incineration, or getting buried in a landfill – accounts for the remaining 84.4 percent.
 Clearly, there is a lot of work to be done.
-Fast fashion in some respects has led to a throwaway culture, but, much like the backlash against disposable coffee cups and single-use plastic, it’s up to major brands to join the conversation, and provide transparency and advice in terms of solutions.
+Fast fashion, in some respects, has led to a throwaway culture, but much like the backlash against disposable coffee cups and single-use plastic, it’s up to major brands to join the conversation and provide transparency and advice in terms of solutions.